iden3/circomlib/circuits/crypto/smt/README.md

 Blabla about sparse Merkle trees ... .

-Files but these two description:
+Files but these two descriptions:

 - `SMTProcessor(nLevels)`
 - `SMTVerifier(nLevels)`